ariestwn/karabiner/README.md

 ## Contributing

 Contributions are welcome!
-Please feel free to submit a Pull Request.
+Feel free to submit Pull Requests.

 ## License

-This project is open source and available under the [MIT License](LICENSE).
+This project is open-source and available under the [MIT License](LICENSE).

 ## Acknowledgements